 People who smoke are more likely to have gum disease.
 Smoking may change the type of bacteria in dental plaque, increasing the number of bacteria that are more harmful.
 It also reduces the blood flow in the gums and supporting tissues of the tooth and makes them more likely to become inflamed.
 Smokers' gum disease will get worse more quickly than in people who do not smoke.
 Because of the reduced blood flow smokers may not get the warning symptoms of bleeding gums as much as non-smokers.
 Gum disease is still the most common cause of tooth loss in adults.

-Most people know that smoking can cause lung and throat cancer, but many people are still unaware that it is one of the main causes of mouth cancer too.
-Every year thousands of people die from mouth cancer brought on by smoking (See our leaflet 'Tell Me About Mouth Cancer').
+Most people know that smoking can cause lung and throat cancer, but many people still don't realise that it is one of the main causes of mouth cancer too.
+There are more and more new cases of mouth cancer each year, and thousands die every year from the disease.
+(See our leaflet 'Tell Me About Mouth Cancer').

 People who smoke may find they are more likely to have bad breath than non-smokers.
-Fresh breath products such as mouthwashes may help to disguise the problem in the short term, but will only mask it.
+Fresh-breath products such as mouthwashes may help to disguise the problem in the short term, but that is all they will do.